 Nonetheless, bloating may be relieved by the behavioral changes that reduce belching, or the dietary changes that reduce flatus.

 When to see your doctor

-Bouts of excess bloating, belching and gas often resolve on their own.
-Consult your doctor if your symptoms don't improve with changes in eating habits or you notice:
+Consult your doctor if your symptoms don't improve with simple changes, particularly if you also notice: